noseka1/rhacm-kustomization/docs/examples/import_existing_cluster/README.md

 $ CLUSTER=mycluster
 ```

-Obtain the manifests needed to join a spoke cluster:
+Obtain the manifests needed to join the spoke cluster:

 ```
 $ oc extract \